Cedar7766/Sync-it_firmware_updater/docs/webserial-firmware-update-technical-summary.md

 ## UI State and Progress
 - Firmware selection and local file upload are mutually exclusive state paths.
 - Progress callback updates the `<progress>` value as pages complete.
-- Status area reports selection, errors, and successful completion.
+- Status area reports selection, errors, user cancellation, successful completion, and bootloader verification outcomes.

 ## Operational Notes for Real Devices
 - No other application should hold the serial port during update (for example, serial monitor tools).